-When preparing spells for the day, you decide at that time
+When preparing spells for the day, you decide at that ti

-whether to leave some spell slots open.
+the day, you skypledged initiate decide at that time whether to leave some spell slots open.

 has slots available and isn't considered a

 You can call only for a spell of a level that you could normally cast.
 You can call a number of spells per day whose total levels are equal to or less than half your caster level (round down, minimum one).
 For example, a 7th-level cleric/1st-level skypledged can call one 3rd-level spell and one 1st-level spells, assuming she pledgebreaker.